Starting Treatment

 GLP-1s aren’t for everyone.
 You shouldn’t take a GLP-1 if you have any of the following risk factors:

-• Pregnant, possibly pregnant, or planning to get pregnant in the next 3 months; this applies to both men and women who are able to become pregnant
+• Pregnant, possibly pregnant, or planning to get pregnant in the next 3 months; this applies to both those who were assigned male at birth and those who were assigned female at birth who are able to become pregnant

 • Breastfeeding

-• History of hypersensitivity to semaglutide, tirzepatide, or other GLP-1 medications
+• History of allergic or serious reaction to semaglutide, tirzepatide, or other GLP-1 medications

 • Personal or family history of medullary thyroid carcinoma